And so it begins…

-It has begun and by IT, I mean the epic project that is seeing our lovely house pretty much being beaten up.
+It has begun and by “it”, I mean the epic project that is seeing our lovely house (aka the Peach Palace) pretty much being beaten up.
 If houses could talk it would be weeping right now, only thing keeping me going is knowing that in a few months it would be saying thank you.
-Branco, Aleks and their team from www.aboutthebuild.co.uk actually started externally in early December.
+Yup, phase 1 demolition has truly begun.
+Branco, Aleks and their team from About the Build actually started externally in early December.
 They started with a bang and so far they are still banging.
-Plenty of bodies on site every day including weekends and much to the delight of the 3 blue mini peaches a vast array of machinery.
-Being December the diggers were met with excited squeals of ‘look what Santa bought us for Christmas’ Erm, manage your expectations lads, Santa’s skint this year!
+Plenty of bodies on site every day including weekends and much to the delight of the 3 blue mini peaches, a vast array of machinery.
+Being December, the diggers were met with excited squeals of ‘look what Santa bought us for Christmas’.
+Erm, manage your expectations lads, Santa’s skint this year!